If the world turned upside down and we replaced all the women with men, and all the men with women, we still wouldn’t have gender equality.

 About the Author

 Fenella Porter is acting Gender Policy Adviser at Oxfam.
 Her background is in Gender and International Development, Global Labour and Trade Union Studies.
-Her work has included academic research and teaching, and extensive work with NGOs, women’s organisations and trade unions, both in the UK and internationally.
+Her work has included academic research and teaching, and extensive work with NGOs, women’s organizations and trade unions, both in the UK and internationally.
 She is a member of several professional and activist networks and associations, and is currently a trustee of Womankind Worldwide.